 Do an adjacent role within the insurance industry

-However, doing an adjacent role at a small tech company would be a really hard move - that’d be changing 2 big things at the same time.
+However, doing an adjacent role at a small tech company would be a challenging move - that’d be changing two big things simultaneously.
 If you’re hellbent on getting there, more power to you.
-It will be easier if you change the more important thing first, and move toward changing the second thing over time.
+It will be easier if you change the more important thing first and move toward changing the second thing over time.

 Feel excited about this!

-Once you’ve identified specific opportunities you want to go for, it’s time to get strategic about how to best align yourself for each role.
-There’s two primary paths: networking your way in and submitting an online application.
-Let’s review the scenarios that warrant each path.
+Once you’ve identified specific opportunities you want to go for, it’s time to get strategic about aligning yourself for each role best.
+There are two primary paths: networking your way in and submitting an online application.
+Let’s review the scenarios that warrant each track.

-Positioning yourself for an interview slot is far easier when you have an advocate on the “inside” who works at the company and thinks you’re great.
-While this isn’t always possible, there’s ways to identify someone who can become your advocate.
+Positioning yourself for an interview slot is far easier when you advocate on the “inside” who works at the company and thinks you’re great.
+While this isn’t always possible, there are ways to identify someone who can become your advocate.

-If you can’t find an insider who you have commonality with, then try to find someone who is your similar age (that’s a point of commonality!).
+If you can’t find an insider with who you have commonality, then try to find someone who is your similar age (that’s a point of commonality!).
 You can also reach out to the head of the department or team you’d be aiming for.
 They are highly invested in finding top talent, so they have a high chance of being responsive to your outreach.

 If you’re feeling a bit overwhelmed here, we get it.
 Networking and reaching out to people can be daunting.
-We go into a lot more detail about how to do it in a way that you feel comfortable in our Networking Guide.
+We go into a lot more detail about how to do it so that you feel comfortable in our Networking Guide.